revelt/revelt/README.md

 👋 Hi!
-I'm Roy, I'm from UK 🇬🇧.
+I'm Roy; I'm from the UK 🇬🇧.
 All my Open Source projects are published under GitHub [codsen](https://github.com/codsen) org account, not here.
-Here you'll see mostly forks which I haven't bothered to delete yet.
+Here you'll see primarily forks which I haven't bothered to delete yet.

 🔭 I wrote and maintain a broad spectrum of Open Source programs, for example: